-In 1 Corinthians 3:9, Paul says of the Corinthian church as a field.
+In 1 Corinthians 3:9, Paul compares the Corinthian church to a field.
 He writes, "You are God's field, God's building."

-In 1 CORINTHIANS 3:16, Paul describes the Corinthian church as God's Temple.
-In that passage he challenges the Corinthians, "Do you not know that you are God's temple and that God's Spirit dwells in you?"
+In 1 CORINTHIANS 3:16, he describes the Corinthian congregation as God's Temple.
+In that passage the Apostle challenges the Corinthians, "Do you not know that you are God's temple and that God's Spirit dwells in you?"
 The pronoun in this verse is plural, demonstrating that Paul is speaking of the entire assembly.

-In 1 Corinthians 12:27, the Apostle speaks of the Corinthian congregation as the Body of Christ.
-There, he writes, "Now you are the Body of Christ and individually members of it.
-Again, the pronoun is plural, demonstrating that he speaks of the congregation.
+In 1 CORINTHIANS 12:27, the Apostle speaks of the Corinthian congregation as the Body of Christ.
+In that letter he has written, "Now you are the Body of Christ and individually members of it."
+Again, the pronoun is plural, demonstrating that he is speaking of the corporate body, the congregation.

-It the church is a field, then the unaffiliated Christian is a wild vine growing outside of the vineyard of the Lord.
-If the church is a building, then the unaffiliated Christian is an unused brick left to crumble as it lies on the ground.
+If the church is a field, then the unaffiliated Christian is a wild vine growing outside of the vineyard of the Lord.
+If the church is a building, then the unaffiliated Christian is an unused brick left to crumble where it lies on the ground.
 If the church is God's Temple, the unaffiliated Christian is piece of furniture left outside and exposed to the elements.
 When the Apostle speaks of the spiritual gifts entrusted to each Christian, he states that the church is the Body of Christ [1 CORINTHIANS 12:27] and identifies each member as a necessary part of the body.
 If the church is the Body of Christ, the unaffiliated Christian is at best an excised piece of tissue.

-11 Spurgeon, ibid.
+11 Spurgeon, op. cit., 295-6

-Perhaps the most meaningful picture of the local congregation is Paul's statement that it is the Family of God.
-Writing in the encyclical we have received as the Book of Ephesians, Paul speaks of the church as God's Family.
-In Ephesians 2:19, he says, "You are members of God's Family."
-He follows that thought by stating, "We who believe are carefully joined together, becoming a holy temple for the Lord" [Ephesians 2:21].
-Reading Peterson's rendition of this same passage, it becomes evident that each believer placed in the fellowship of a church shares in this building.
+Perhaps the most meaningful picture of the local congregation is provided by Paul's statement that the congregation is the Family of God.
+In the Book of Ephesians, Paul speaks of the church as God's Family.
+In EPHESIANS 2:19, he says, "You are members of God's Family."
+He follows that thought by stating, "We who believe are carefully joined together, becoming a holy temple for the Lord" [EPHESIANS 2:21].
+12 Eugene Peterson's rendition of this passage emphasises that each believer placed in the fellowship of a church shares in this building.

 "You're no longer strangers or outsiders.
 You belong here, with as much right to the name Christian as anyone.
 God is building a home.
 He's using us all-irrespective of how we got here-in what he is building.
 He used the apostles and prophets for the foundation.
 Now he's using you, fitting you in brick by brick, stone by stone, with Christ Jesus as the cornerstone that holds all the parts together.
 We see it taking shape day after day-a holy temple built by God, all of us built into it, a temple in which God is quite at home" [EPHESIANS 2:19b-22].
-This is not the only time that Paul speaks of the local congregation as God's Family.
+Nor is this the only time that Paul speaks of the local congregation as God's Family.

-In his first letter to Timothy, the pastor of the First Baptist Church of Ephesus, Paul identifies the local congregation as "...the family of God.
+In his first letter to the pastor of the New Beginnings Baptist Church of Ephesus, Paul identifies the local congregation as "...the family of God.
 That family is the church of the living God, the support and foundation of the truth" [1 TIMOTHY 3:15].
 Because the local church is known as God's Family, the unaffiliated Christian is an orphan.